omerxx/tmux-sessionx/README.md

 # Only after other actions (e.g. rename) will the current session appear
 # Setting this option to 'false' changes this default behavior
 set -g @sessionx-filter-current 'false'

+# Window mode can be turned on so that the default layout
+# Has all the windows listed rather than sessions only
+set -g @sessionx-window-mode 'on'
 ```

 ## Working with SessionX 👷